yasintoy/dashboard/README.md

 ## Screenshots

-All cards without any campaign id filter
+### All cards without any campaign id filter
 ![image](screen-shots/all-cards.png)

-Change card's status.
+### Change card's status.
 I've added a `delay(5000)` into saga middleware to show loading spinner
 ![image](screen-shots/currentWorkflow.png)

-Pop-up a modal to confirm card status changing. `Note:` because of time issues I've used window.confirm in here.
+### Pop-up a modal to confirm card status changing.
+`Note:` because of time issues I've used window.confirm in here.
 In the real project, I could create a modal and use it.
 ![image](screen-shots/confirm.png)

-Mobile version (Iphone 5).
+### Mobile version (Iphone 5).
 There're some css minor issues.
 If I've a chance, I'll fix it ASP
 ![image](screen-shots/mobile.png)

-Dark Mode in mobile version. `Note:` I'm using react-select for card's status dropdown.
+### Dark Mode in mobile version. `
+`Note: ` I'm using react-select for card's status dropdown.
 It's custom css feature is not efficient so it takes time.
  I'll change the background color on the dark mode
 ![image](screen-shots/mobile-dark.png)

+### TODO:
+    - Infinity scroll:
+        - add limit and offset params to endpoint
+        - use intersection observer pattern in the client side
+    - Lazy loading could be use on images in that project if the SEO is not so important
+    - Improve design
+    - There're some bugs that I've known:
+        - in the dark mode, campaigns selects background color should be black, and text color  should be white
+        - in the dark mode, card's status dropwdown background should be black, and text color  should be white
+    - Change express server's folder structure:
+        - I've implemented basic version so it should be controller/, routes/, services/